Floer cohomology in the mirror of the projective plane and a binodal cubic curve: Symplectic constructions

 \section{Symplectic constructions}

-Let $B$ the affine manifold which is the bounded chamber of the tropicalization of the fiber of $W$.
-In this section we construct a symplectic structure on the manifold $X(B)$, which is a torus fibration over $B$, together with a Lefschetz fibration $w: X(B) \to X(I)$, where $X(I)$ is an annulus.
-Corresponding to the two sides of $B$, and hence to the two terms of $W = u + e^{-\Lambda}v^2/(uv-1)$, we have horizontal boundary faces $\partial^h X(B)$, along each of which the symplectic connection defines a foliation.
-Choosing a leaf of the foliation on each face defines a boundary condition (corresponding to the fiber of $W$) for our Lagrangian submanifolds $\{L(d)\}_{d\in\Z}$, which are constructed as fibering over paths in the base of the Lefschetz fibration.
+Let $B$ the affine manifold which is the bounded chamber of the tropicalization of the fiber of $W$, constructed in the previous section.
+In this section we construct a symplectic manifold $X(B)$, which is a torus fibration over $B$, together with a Lefschetz fibration $w: X(B) \to X(I)$, where $X(I)$ is an annulus.
+We also construct a collection $\{L(d)\}_{d\in \Z}$ of Lagrangian submanifolds.
+These submanifolds are sections of the torus fibration $X(B) \to B$, and they fiber over paths with respect to the Lefschetz fibration $w: X(B)\to X(I)$.
+The Lagrangians have an admissibility property governing their behavior at the boundary of $X(B)$.
+Corresponding to the two sides of $B$, and hence to the two terms of $W = u + e^{-\Lambda}v^2/(uv-1)$, we have horizontal boundary faces $\partial^h X(B)$, along each of which the symplectic connection for the Lefschetz fibration defines a foliation.
+Choosing a leaf of the foliation on each face defines a boundary condition (corresponding to the fiber of $W$) for our Lagrangian submanifolds.

 The motivation for these constructions is existence of the map $w = uv-1: X^\vee \to \C^*$, which is a Lefschetz fibration with general fiber an affine conic and a single critical value.
 The tori in the SYZ fibration considered in section \ref{sec:fiber-superpotential} fiber over loops in this projection, so it is natural to attempt to use it to understand as much of the geometry as possible.
 In particular it will allow us to apply the techniques of \cite{seidel-book}, \cite{seidel01a}, \cite{seidel01b}.